 Yes, year round powder skiing and snowboarding is a reality.
 But you need to skip the summer skiing at Mt.
 Hood or Europe’s Switzerland and head south to true winter.

 Where?
-Start packing your bags for South America.
+Start packing your bags for the winter sports destinations in South America.

 Most skiers and snowboarders put away their winter gear in ski storage as early as March thinking about mountain biking, golf, and barbecue season.
 Diehards on the other hand are still dreaming of their powder turns from their Japan ski trips and start searching for where to ski in the summer.

 Options vary from summer ski camps and glacier skiing in Oregon, Whistler, and Switzerland, to deep powder, summer skiing in the Southern Hemisphere.